What Causes Swirl Marks in My Car’s Paint?

 How Do I Prevent Swirl Marks?

 To a certain extent, swirl marks are a simple fact of life with your car.
-You can't completely prevent them, but you can reduce the severity my choosing the highest quality wash tools and by following good wash practices.
+You can’t completely prevent them, but you can reduce the severity my choosing the highest quality wash tools and by following good wash practices.
 When you try to save a few dollars with inexpensive wash products, you will pay for it later.
+Learn more about removing swirl marks here.

 For more information on how to properly wash your car, including selecting the right wash tools, see Washing and Drying Your Car.